-The Russell Brand Method – The Frame Control Strategy That Can Help You Command Every Conversation
+The Russell Brand Method – An Impressive Frame Control Strategy

 On June 17th 2013, the famous comedian and TV personality Russell Brand was invited to appear on MSNBC’s morning show ‘Morning Joe,’ hosted by Mika Brzezinski.
 The purpose of the invitation was to promote Brand’s upcoming comedy show ‘The Messiah Complex,’ which was due to debut in the US some months later.
 The setting was fairly ordinary, and everything suggested that the interview would flow in the commonly anticipated way.
 When you are dealing with comedians, however, you should never expect the word ‘common’ to be an accurate descriptor of the setting.

 Whilst the camera was playing with different shooting angles highlighting the scenery and the members that were taking part, Mika Brzezinski tried to welcome the audience to the show and introduce Russell Brand to those who hadn’t heard of him.